k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 The easiest and recommended way to get Docker Compose is to install Docker Desktop.
 Docker Desktop includes Docker Compose, Docker Engine, and Docker CLI, which are prerequisites for Compose.
 See https://docs.docker.com/compose/install/ for more information.

 If you are using Windows, you must first set up and use WSL.
-Please consult the `Install Docker and Docker Compose on Microsoft Windows` below for instructions.
+Please consult the `Docker and Docker Compose Installation` section below for instructions.

 ### **Step 2** – Obtain the K2view Fabric Docker Compose Runtime Blueprint